-Freestyle Specialist 1 Clinic (FS-1)
+FS1 Freestyle Specialist 1 Clinic (FS-1)

 The Freestyle Specialist 1 is accomplished by attendance and participation in the curriculum of a two day educational clinic focused on improving your knowledge and teaching skills on terrain park jumps, boxes/rails, and halfpipe or transitional features, and also improving your ability to ride them.
-Successful completion of your FS1 workbook and quiz are required two weeks before the on-snow clinic.
+Prerequisite for this is either participation in the Freestyle Foundations clinic or 20 hours documented teaching/coaching within freestyle.

 Goals for this clinic are to provide understanding of terrain park features and give instructors solid skills for teaching entry and beginning level freestyle lessons.
 Participants will receive feedback on their skills and goals for the future.
 The completion of this level is a prerequisite for attending the Freestyle Specialist 2-3 event.
 The NW FS 1 clinic corresponds to, and utilizes, the PSIA-AASI National Freestyle Specialist Standards.

-Freestyle Specialist 1 Workbook and Quiz
+Freestyle Specialist 1 Workbook

-Completed workbooks need to be received with your event registration for the FS-1 two weeks before the clinic.
-You must also pass the FS1 online quiz with at least an 80% accuracy.
+Completed workbooks need to be received with your event registration for the FS-1.
 Having the workbook finished ahead of time will prepare you for the material that will be covered on-snow, as well as give us a reference of your background and level of understanding regarding freestyle elements.
 During the event there may or may not be time spent indoors going through the responses, so it is important that it be completed prior to your arrival.
 Although they are not necessarily graded, your responses used to establish your qualifications as an FS 1 instructor.
 Incomplete or illegible workbooks will result in no certificate being given.